JackEnders/bashHog/README.md

 `SK[a-z0-9]{32}`

 ## Pull Requests?
 Please!
-If you hadd a new query to rules.txt, please add a corresponding entry to readme.md and test_rules.txt describing what you're trying to detect
+If you add a new query to rules.txt, please add a corresponding entry to readme.md and test_rules.txt describing what you're trying to detect.